Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 Executive Summary & Background (but keep it under 2 pages)

-Pro tip: We've found that RFPs with clear success metrics in the executive summary receive 40% more relevant proposals.
+Pro tip: RFPs with clear success metrics receive more relevant proposals.
 Instead of "improve customer satisfaction," say "reduce average support ticket resolution time from 24 hours to under 4 hours."

 Detailed Scope of Work